orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

  *  Note: Bugs should be filed for the respective maintainers
  *  of the package in question and not hardened@gentoo.org.
 ```
-  - To mitigate against code execution (CE), C/C++ apps/libs that process user
+  - Missing code execution (CE) in C/C++ apps/libs that process user
-    generated content should be hardened with a minimum of `-fhardened` or all
+    generated content.
+These should be hardened with a minimum of `-fhardened`
-    of the set below
+    or all of the set below

     - `-fstack-protector`
     - `-D_FORTIFY_SOURCE=2` with `-O1` or above